This DIY clarifying shampoo removes product buildup, cleanses the hair, and leaves your hair soft and smooth.

 In fact, you should only use a clarifying shampoo once a month, up to once a week in extreme cases.
 Use this DIY clarifying shampoo when there are excess oils and residue buildup on the scalp.

-Hair clarifiers contain surfactants that remove impurities, cut grease, and residue from hair products.
+Hair clarifiers and chelating shampoos contain surfactants that remove impurities, cut grease, and residue from hair products.
 Clarifying shampoos can also restore damaged hair from coloring, perms, or heat tools.

 How to Make Clarifying Shampoo?

 The second ingredient you will want to grab is apple cider vinegar.
-Apple cider vinegar is a powerful product used in hair rinses, will help regulate pH levels, reduce split ends, exfoliate dead skin cells, and remove product buildup.
+Apple cider vinegar is a powerful product used in hair rinses, it will help regulate pH levels, reduce split ends, and dandruff, and remove product buildup.

 Homemade clarifying shampoo vs conventional clarifying shampoo